22 Tips to Optimize Your Kindle Reading Experience

 16.Protect Your Device Privacy With A Passcode

-If you don’t want anyone to look for your books or if you have annoying siblings around the house.
-You might want to use a PIN.
+If you don’t want anyone to look for your books, or if you have annoying siblings around the house, this might be helpful.
+You need to use a PIN.
 To set a PIN on your Kindle, go to All Settings/Settings→ Device Options→Privacy and security→Device PIN.
 Enter the PIN you want to use, then confirm it.
 And now, when you turn the Kindle back on, it’ll ask you for a passcode.

 Dark Mode